Jamison Crowder Player Prop Bets for NFL Week 18 | New York vs. Buffalo 1/9/2022

 Season Stats

-- Crowder has 431 receiving yards on 50 receptions (71 targets), with two touchdowns, averaging 26.9 yards per game.
+- Crowder has collected 431 receiving yards (26.9 per game) and two touchdowns, hauling in 50 passes on 71 targets.

 - Crowder has been the target of 71 of his team's 583 passing attempts this season, or 12.2% of the target share.